Becoming a CASA

 We are so excited that you are interested in becoming a CASA and joining us in our mission to support abused and neglected children in the court system.
 Take the first step towards changing a child's story by signing up today.

 Begin your CASA journey by completing our online application form*.
 The application asks about general background information, as well as a few short answer questions about your other community involvements, personal strengths and skills, and your interest in CASA.
-All volunteers must be at least 21 years of age and reside in Knox, Warren, Henderson, or McDonough County.
+All volunteers must be at least 21 years of age, have reliable transportation and have internet capabilities.

 You will also be asked to the provide contact information of three references, and authorize a background check.
 CASA requires background checks and fingerprints for all volunteers.